BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Case Study

-In the previous section, we introduced our framework, \tool, for systematically assessing the capabilities of LLM-powered APR solutions.
-In this section, we present our case study on evaluating \tool against two SOTA LLM-powered APR solutions: ChatRepair~\cite{10.1145/3650212.3680323} and CigaR~\cite{hidvégi2024cigarcostefficientprogramrepair}.
-Both approaches, instead of directly prompting LLMs, leverage LLMs through APR agents that apply reflection and test-time sampling to iteratively generate and refine bug fixes, guided by environmental feedback (e.g., compilation, testing) or enriched problem context (e.g., failure data, examples).
-Once the APR solutions were defined, to ensure consistency and generalizability of our findings, we selected LLMs for evaluation based on their popularity and availability, resulting in the following models: (i) GPT-3.5-turbo-1106~\cite{openai2025gpt35}, a closed-source model trained by OpenAI, which served as the default model in ChatRepair and CigaR, as per their replication packages; (ii) Llama3.1-70B, one of the most advanced open-weight LLMs trained by Meta~\cite{huggingface_llama_3_1_70B_instruct}; and (iii) StarCoder2-15B-Instruct-v0.1, an open-source model with publicly available training data and pipeline, specialized for code generation~\cite{wei2024selfcodealign}.
-In the remainder of this paper, we refer to these LLMs as GPT, Llama, and StarCoder for brevity.
-Figure~\ref{rq2} shows the evaluation results for the above six possible setups (two SUEs $\times$ three LLMs) evaluated at four different layers.
-Detailed results for each layer will be discussed in the remaining part of this section.
-We use the notation of $SUE\nolinefrac{\scriptscriptstyle {Layer}}{\scriptscriptstyle {LLM}}$ to represent each configuration at a specific layer throughout the following discussion.
+To ensure consistency and generalizability, we selected six representative LLMs for evaluation based on their coding capability, availability, and deployment style: (i) GPT-3.5-turbo-1106~\cite{openai2025gpt35}, a closed-source model trained by OpenAI, which served as the default model in ChatRepair and CigaR, as per their replication packages; (ii) Llama3.1-70B, one of the most advanced open-weight LLMs trained by Meta~\cite{huggingface_llama_3_1_70B_instruct}; and (iii) StarCoder2-15B-Instruct-v0.1, an open-source model with publicly available training data and pipeline, specialized for code generation~\cite{wei2024selfcodealign}; (iv) GPT-5.4 mini~\cite{openai_gpt54mini}, a closed-source model optimized for coding and tool-based tasks; (v) Qwen3.5-Plus~\cite{qwen35plus}, a reasoning-oriented model with thinking capabilities enabled; and (vi) Qwen3-Coder~\cite{qwen3coder}, a coding-specialized model designed for agentic programming tasks.
+In the remainder of this paper, we refer to these models as GPT35, Llama, StarCoder, GPT54, Qwen35Plus, and Qwen3Coder for brevity.
+The last three models were selected to reflect the most recent model generation available at the time of the paper and were released from January 2026 onward. \respto{E0-1.1} \respto{R2-0.1} \respto{R2-1.2} \respto{R2-0.2} Figure~\ref{rq2} summarizes the evaluation results for the twelve resulting setups (two SUEs $\times$ six LLMs) across the four layers of \tool under two renaming conditions.
+Detailed results for each layer are discussed in the remainder of this section.
+We use the notation of $SUE\nolinefrac{\scriptscriptstyle {Layer}}{\scriptscriptstyle {LLM}}$ to represent each configuration at a specific layer throughout the following discussion. \respto{R1-6.1} \respto{R2-1.3}